15+ Company Intranet Examples: Real Intranet Sites & Templates You Can Use Today

 Result: 70% increase in adoption

-The SharePoint Paradox is the idea that SharePoint, the world's most common intranet platform, is also one of the most disliked by users due to poor UX and "clunky" design.
+The SharePoint Paradox is the idea that SharePoint, the world's most common intranet platform, is also one of the most disliked by users due to poor UX and clunky design.
+No-code enhancement layers like ShortPoint solve this by adding modern design capabilities on top of SharePoint.

-A good homepage is a personalized dashboard combining company news, departmental updates, quick access to tools, and a powerful search bar.
-Templates like Everyday Home are perfect examples of effective company intranet examples.
+A good company intranet homepage is a personalized dashboard combining company news, departmental updates, quick access to tools, and a powerful search bar.
+Templates like Everyday Home and the Annual Report template are effective examples.

-Fix the underlying structure by organizing files into clear categories with metadata and filtered search, making content "findable" before users search.
+Fix the underlying structure by organizing files into clear categories with metadata and filtered search, making content findable before users search.
+Templates like Documents 1 and Knowledge Portal provide this structure out of the box.

-An enhancement layer like ShortPoint is a no-code design platform that sits on top of SharePoint, allowing non-technical users to build beautiful, mobile-friendly sites while keeping all M365 benefits.
+An enhancement layer like ShortPoint is a no-code design platform that sits on top of SharePoint, allowing non-technical users to build beautiful, mobile-friendly intranet sites while keeping all Microsoft 365 benefits.

 Next Steps